Gamified onboarding - turning beginner users into real investors.

 Solution - Beginner Mode

 Enhancing Demo account with a Beginner Mode – an interactive tutorial guiding new users through the XTB mobile app.
-XTB current marketing and educational efforts targeted to young, beginner investors, makes this an opportunity worth leveraging.
-Existing educational materials on the website and app provide a solid foundation for creating an interactive learning path.
 Users who receive structured guidance through an interactive onboarding process are more likely to stay engaged with XTB and feel motivated to take the next steps (better loyalty).
 This feature would primarily target young and beginner investors, educating them interactively within the app, reducing mistakes, encouraging them to stay with XTB and ultimately leading to open a real account.

 Expected impact on business